axibase/atsd/rule-engine/overrides.md

 ## Override Example

 The metric in this example measures disk space usage and is collected with 'file_system' and 'mount_point' tags.
 The numeric values range between 0% and 100%.
-The alert should be raised if disk utilization exceeds **80%** unless a custom threshold is found in the Overrides table.
+The alert must be raised if disk utilization exceeds **80%** unless a custom threshold is found in the Overrides table.

 Default Condition